Jheel11/DiagnoEase_PROJECT/DL_NLP_MODELS/README.md

-# Medical Report Analysis using T5 and BART Models
+# T5 and BART Models

 This repository contains implementations of **T5** and **BART** models for summarizing medical reports.
 The goal is to convert unstructured data into structured summaries, providing insights in a user-friendly format.
 The project employs state-of-the-art Natural Language Processing (NLP) techniques and integrates libraries for efficient text extraction, processing, and model training.